 Have you looked at the ingredients in your traditional mouthwash lately?
-It reads much more like science experiment than anything, full of dyes and wonderful things like ethanol, alcohol, and methyl salicylate.
+It reads much more like a science experiment than anything, full of dyes and wonderful things like ethanol, alcohol, and methyl salicylate.
 It also comes with a caution that if swallowed at all, call poison control immediately.
-Anyone ever successfully kept the mouthwash from being swallowed?
+Has anyone ever successfully kept the mouthwash from being swallowed?
 Not me.
 A little bit always goes down!
-Also not good when I have little ones running around who are pretty adept at opening locked drawers and supposedly child proof containers!
+Also not good when I have little ones running around who are pretty adept at opening locked drawers and supposedly child-proof containers!
 Although, I will report that the EWG (Environmental Working Group) doesn’t give your typical mouthwash a horrible rating for toxicity – 4 out of 10 with 10 being highly toxic, which is moderately hazardous (read the report here).
 Still, I’d much rather make my own so I know exactly what’s in it and know that it’s not toxic at all.
 So, I whipped up this concoction in my kitchen and really like the outcome!
 This mouthwash leaves my mouth feeling minty fresh.
 Here are the ingredients I used, with the recipe below.

 It is so important that we take care of our mouths.
 Did you know there are over 700 germs that live in there and scientists have only named 300 of them?
 And the mouth is where so many germs start to grow and are introduced into our bodies.

 This is a powdered form of calcium that supports bones and teeth and may help to remineralize and strengthen weakened teeth!
 It is considered a dietary supplement from the brand I chose (where to buy).